mattudakis/ArduinoLEDClock/README.md

 **Changing the bluetooth settings**

-The Bluetooth module can be used to set the time and date of the clock via a Bluetooth terminal app.
-You can check that the Bluetooth module works by running this sketch on the Arduino and monitor the outcome on the Arduino IDEs serial monitor.
+- To check the Bluetooth module works corretly load the [HM-10 bluetooth sketch](Arduino_sketches/HM10_bluetooth_settings/HM10_bluetooth_settings.ino) onto the Arduino and monitor the outcome on the Arduino IDEs serial monitor.
 - This code will change the name of the BLE module from its default "hmsoft" to "WordClock".
 - If you would like to change the name of the Bluetooth module you can edit the following line in the [HM-10 bluetooth sketch](Arduino_sketches/HM10_bluetooth_settings/HM10_bluetooth_settings.ino)

 https://github.com/mattudakis/TheWordClock_diy/blob/d9e799738dbfbd42c72308ac002673b626099812/Arduino_sketches/HM10_bluetooth_settings/HM10_bluetooth_settings.ino#L134

-Changing the `"AT+NAMEWordClock"` to `"AT+NAMEinsertname"`
+- Changing the `"AT+NAMEWordClock"` to `"AT+NAMEinsertname"`

+*Troubleshooting:*
-- Troubleshooting: If no BLE devices are detected in the Arduino IDE serial monitor, make sure the baud rate of the serial monitor is correct, make sure the HM-10 is wired to the correct pins on the Arduino.
+- If no BLE devices are detected in the Arduino IDE serial monitor, make sure the baud rate of the serial monitor is correct, make sure the HM-10 is wired to the correct pins on the Arduino.
 - If both of these still don’t fix the problem you may have a fault HM-10 module which you can replace.

 &nbsp;